 Once your vehicle has arrived at the dealership and all necessary checks have been completed, we will contact you to arrange delivery and to confirm your vehicle registration.
 It is at this point that you can arrange your vehicle insurance in anticipation for delivery.

 For personal lease agreements, the hirer obtaining finance must be the main policy holder or a named driver on the insurance certificate.

 For business lease agreements, the insurance certificate should be in the company name or a director's name.
 If an employee is required to drive the vehicle, a letter on company headed paper may be requested confirming that the employee is authorised to drive the vehicle and confirming his/her position in the company.

 Guaranteed Asset Protection (GAP) insurance is an optional insurance policy which covers the difference between the value of the car (the amount your car insurer will usually pay out if the event of theft or total loss) and the amount you owe to the finance company for leasing the vehicle.

 GAP insurance is an optional extra and is not legally required by the finance provider when taking out a lease contract but customers can choose to take out a GAP policy if they wish.
-Please note, Nationwide Vehicle Contracts does not offer GAP insurance so you would need to seek an alternative supplier should you wish to take out a GAP policy for your leased vehicle.
+To find out more about how GAP insurance works, read our handy GAP Insurance Explained guide.

 If you are looking to keep costs down, we have put together some top tips that will help you to achieve a better price when shopping around for vehicle insurance: